-I went to a seminar with my sister-in-law for bariatric surgery.
-I was there as her support, since they ask you to bring along someone who will support you throughout this whole process.
-It was very informative, and I learned a few things I never knew until last night.
+Last night, I attended a bariatric surgery informational seminar with my sister-in-law.
+They suggest you bring and keep support throughout this whole process.
+It was very informative, and I learned quite a few things worth sharing.

 If you’re morbidly obese, sometimes you might need a little extra help aside from exercise and eating a well-balanced meal.
 Not everyone is able to keep the weight off or lose all the weight, no matter what they do and how many times they do it.
 That’s where bariatric surgery comes in.

 According to Wikipedia, bariatric surgery includes a variety of procedures performed on people who are obese.
-Weight loss is achieved by reducing the size of the stomach with an implanted medical device, or through removal of a portion of the stomach, or by resecting and re-routing the small intestines to a small stomach pouch.
+Weight loss is achieved by reducing the size of the stomach with an implanted medical device, or through removal of a portion of the stomach.
+Additionally, the small intestines can be resected and re-routed into a small stomach pouch.

 There are three main categories of procedures.
-All of the procedures are listed below:
+All of them are listed below.

-These procedures to reduce stomach size, however, they are more focused on creating malabsorption.
+These procedures reduce stomach size.
+However, they are more focused on creating malabsorption, or stopping the absorption of food nutrients across the gastrointestinal (GI) tract.

 - Biliopancreatic diversion